Support for adopted adults

 Support services for adopted adults who wish to access information

 We recognise that many adopted adults would like more information about their early life and to explain why they were adopted.
 Adoption Now provides a support service for adopted adults who may wish to access information from their adoption record.
-This service is available to those over 18 years old who live in one of the Adoption Now areas (Bolton, Bury, Oldham, Rochdale, Tameside or Blackburn with Darwen).
-If you are currently living outside of our region, you should initially seek advice from your local Regional Adoption Agency (RAA) or Adoption Support Team.
+This service is available to those over 18 years old who live in one of the Adoption Now areas (Bolton, Bury, Oldham, Rochdale or Tameside).
+If you are currently living outside of our region, you should initially seek advice from your local regional adoption agency (RAA) or adoption support team.

 In order for us to complete a search for your adoption records we will first need to confirm:

-• The name of the Local Authority or Adoption agency that placed you for adoption.
-If you do not know your birth name, we recommend that you to apply to the General Register Office (GRO) using the link below to request your birth information (BIBA) before contacting us.
+- the name of the local authority or adoption agency that placed you for adoption.
+If you do not know your birth name, we recommend that you to apply to the General Register Office (GRO) to request your birth information (BIBA) before contacting us

 For all adopted adults we will offer you a consultation meeting prior to you receiving your information.
 This is a session where we can discuss the motivation for your search, help you to make sense of the historical context of adoption and ensure you have appropriate support.
 We would also use this meeting to verify photographic identification to ensure confidentiality, for example, a passport or driving licence and evidence of your current address.